Photo by Artem Kniaz on Unsplash

 - Don't memorise, internalise the knowledge by applying and practicing.
 "If you have really learned the material well, you wouldn't be asking this question."

-With that, the learners are directed in a loop where almost nothing makes sense until everything clicked one day.
+With that, the learners are directed into a loop where almost nothing makes sense until everything clicked one day.

 The breaking point, almost